Debtors Anonymous: Membership

-DA members may identify themselves additionally—or more specifically—as compulsive shoppers or spenders, codependent debtors or compulsive underearners.
+D.A. members may identify themselves additionally—or more specifically—as compulsive shoppers or spenders, codependent debtors or compulsive underearners.
 Compulsive spending is a symptom associated with "compulsive debting".
 Spending money to one's detriment is compulsive spending.
 Spending money on particular goods or services after making a decision not to, or having a desire not to, is also compulsive spending.
 Compulsive spending is often done to avoid uncomfortable feelings.
-DA provides a 30-item questionnaire to help people determine if they are spending compulsively, each item is a sign of compulsive spending.
+D.A. provides a 30-item questionnaire to help people determine if they are spending compulsively, each item is a sign of compulsive spending.
 Answering yes to three or more of these questions indicates compulsive spending.
-Although compulsive spenders may not actually be in debt, if they have a desire to avoid incurring unsecured debt, they are welcome in DA.
+Although compulsive spenders may not actually be in debt, if they have a desire to avoid incurring unsecured debt, they are welcome in D.A.
 Codependent debtors incur unsecured debt to pay for another persons' compulsive spending.

 Underearners are people with viable skills who are psychologically incapable of earning enough money to support themselves without incurring unsecured debt.
-DA provides a list of 12 signs that are symptomatic of compulsive underearning.
+D.A. provides a list of 12 signs that are symptomatic of compulsive underearning.
 Underearning can lead to become a "compulsive pauper," a term describing people who are consistently broke and in financial crisis.
 A related term, "financial anorexia," describes "someone who takes inordinate amounts of pride in having few financial needs and is more comfortable living in deprivation."
 Financial anorexics, while they may find it difficult to spend money on themselves, are not necessarily underearning.
-Although compulsive underearners may not actually be in debt, if they have a desire to avoid incurring unsecured debt, they are welcome in DA.
+Although compulsive underearners may not actually be in debt, if they have a desire to avoid incurring unsecured debt, they are welcome in D.A.